fbpx

-This post is a compilation of your most asked gymnast nutrition questions throughout the past couple of years.
+This post is a compilation of your most asked gymnast nutrition questions throughout the past few years.
 All in one place for your reference any time you need.
-Many of these questions were received from parents or coaches of high-level gymnasts through my Instagram, Facebook group, or course.
+Many of these questions were received from parents or coaches of high-level gymnasts through my Instagram, program, or course.

-There are many blogs on these topics for you to enjoy, that will certainly answer a lot of your questions that others are also asking!
-We encourage you to check out the links below for more detail on how to help your gymnast with her nutrition.
+There are many blogs on these topics for you to enjoy.
+And that will certainly answer your questions in depth.
+I encourage you to check out the links for more detail on how to help your gymnast with her nutrition.

-One of the most common questions I get from parents (and gymnasts) alike, especially when they hear about the severe ramifications of under-fueling (poor growth/development, bone loss, cardiac abnormalities, poor performance, and recovery).
-While one may think that just analyzing a gymnast’s caloric intake and comparing it to reference standards is adequate, this is missing several key signs of adequate fueling.
+This is one of the most common questions I get from parents (and gymnasts) alike.
+Especially when they hear about the severe ramifications of under-fueling (poor growth/development, bone loss, cardiac abnormalities, poor performance, and recovery).
+One might think that just analyzing a gymnast’s caloric intake and comparing it to reference standards is adequate.
+However, this is missing several key signs of adequate fueling.

 Questions to ask to assess adequate fueling: